AnyChart/docs.anychart.com/Basic_Charts/Sankey_Diagram.md

 Also, you can always add a custom field to your data and use a custom token corresponding to it.

-This sample shows how to work with tokens...:
+This sample shows how to work with tokens.
+Please note that labels of flows are disabled in the hover state, and labels of dropoffs are enabled in the normal state:

 ```
 // configure labels